 The short answer?
 When it comes to tracking food, there isn’t a difference!

 However, there is a difference from a scientific standpoint.
-You can learn more by reading on.
+You can learn more about calories versus kcal by reading on.

 What are Calories?

 Calories are a unit of measurement, much like inches or pounds.
 Specifically, they are used to measure energy or heat produced.
 From a nutritional standpoint, they measure the amount of energy our body will get from consuming a particular food or beverage.

 Every cell in the human body requires energy to function.
 That energy comes from whatever we consume.

 Manufacturers determine the number of calories a food or beverage contains based on the amount of energy-supplying nutrients it contains.

 Protein and carbs each provide about 4 calories per gram, while fat provides 9 calories per gram.